jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ### 10. **Create Internal Builds/Installs for Astro**

-This step covers creating the builds and the installation environments of ISIS for our internal users here on the ASC campus using the shared anaconda installs.
-Setting up the conda environments involves installing the conda build of ISIS that we just pushed up to Anaconda, and will follow the instructions found in the README.MD of the isis3 repository.
-These commands must be run as isis3mgr for permission purposes.
+!!! info ""

+    - See [Installing ISIS](../../how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md) for more info.
+    - These commands must be run as `isis3mgr` for permission purposes.

 #### Part A: Shared Conda Installs